DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-Green-Dream-Giant/README.md

  - A finite set of precise instructions for performing a computation or for solving a problem
  - Example - Describe an algorithm for finding the maximum (largest) value in a finite sequence of integers

+    Procedure: Find Max
+    Input: {a1, a2, ..., ai, ..., an}
+    Output: maximum, max

+          1. max = a1
+          2. for i: 2 to n
+          3.     if (max < ai)
+          4.         max = ai

+ - **Preconditions** - Statements that describe valid input
+    - Ex: (a1, a2, : : :, an) ∈ ℤ
+ - **Postconditions** - Conditions that the ouput should satisfy when the program has run
+    - Ex: Output: max is the largest element

+ - Properties of Algorithm:
+    - Input - An algorithm has input values from a specified set (set for the *Precondition*)
+    - Output - From each set of input values an algorithm produces output values from a specified set (set for the *Postcondition*)
+    - Definiteness - The steps of an algorithm must be defined precisely
+    - Correctness - An algorithm should produce the correct output values for each set of input values
+    - Finiteness - An algorithm should produce the desired output after a finite number of steps
+    - Generality - The procedure should be applicable for all problems of the desired form, not just for a particular set of input

  - **Pseudocode** - A detailed step in the process of developing an algorithm

  - **Searching Algorithms**